cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

     > ❗️ Do not skip this step.
 You must execute from the `/workspaces/current` folder.

+    > ⚠️ If you are deploying on IBM Cloud Satellite, you must delete the `/workspaces/current/210-ibm-odf-storage` folder and ensure that `ocs-storagecluster-cephfs` is the default storage class before proceeding to the next step.
+ODF will already have been deployed into the Satellite cluster.
+For additional detail, please see the [Satellite prerequisites](./IBM_SATELLITE.md).

 ##### Automated Deployment

 22. To perform the deployment automatically, execute the `./apply-all.sh` script in the `/workspaces/current` directory.
 This will apply each of the Data Foundation layers sequentially.
-This operation will complete in 10-15 minutes, and the Data Foundation will continue asycnchronously in the background.
+This operation will complete in 10-15 minutes, and the Data Foundation will continue asynchronously in the background.
 This can take an additional 45 minutes.

     Alternatively you can run each of the layers individually, by following the [manual deployment instructions](MANUAL-DEPLOY.md).